mco-gh/mco.dev/content/post/awesome-blog-intro.md

 and establish a digital persona.
 As I [once wrote](http://mkcohen.com/dont-forget-to-write):

 > Many of us stop writing after our school days.
 The ghosts of arduous term papers haunt us at the thought of writing anything longer than a typical facebook update.
 And that’s unfortunate, because writing can really be fun and relaxing and good for you.

-> When I started this site, I pondered a modern variation on that old “if a tree falls in the woods…” question: if I write a blog and no one reads it, will it have an impact?
-One year later, my answer is emphatically yes – the impact is on me.
-I’ve enjoyed writing it and I feel like the “writing part of my brain” is getting good exercise these days.
-And I get a great feeling every time I finish an article.
-If it entertains or informs anyone else, that makes me extra happy.